 - MS Windows 10 – Students can use this link to download a copy of MS Windows 10.
 Students receive this for free, however staff pay $18.

 - SSRPM – Staff and students can use this website to change their password from any computer with internet access.
 Staff are also able to reset a forgot password using this site.

-- Phone Extension / Integration with Webex Teams – use Webex Teams or Cisco Jabber as a soft-phone/VoIP application to make and receive calls from your Fleming extension.
-(Please note: Only Cisco Jabber is able to transfer calls, check VM and has access to “shared lines/service extensions”.
-Visit the Jabber page for full details.)
+- Phone Extension / Integration with Webex – use Webex as a soft-phone/VoIP application to make and receive calls from your Fleming extension.

 - Voicemail – Staff can use this link to get more info on setting up, changing or listening to their voicemail.

 - Forward Extension to external: Staff can forward their Fleming phone extension to an external phone number

 If you have been issued a Fleming laptop, use this for all Fleming work.
 These computer have been pre-configured with the device security protections below.
 Similar to campus PCs, ITS can remotely assist with trouble-shooting these computers as needed.
 If you don’t have a Fleming issued laptop and need to work from a personal non-Fleming computer, follow these tips to ensure a secure work environment that protects College data and your Fleming account.

 - Ensure antivirus software is in place and up to date.

 - Check that all operating system and software updates are applied.